Configure same-cycle scheduling dependencies

 Next steps: Verify that dependencies are as expected

-After you complete the configuration, verify that the dependencies are correct to ensure that tasks are scheduled as expected:
+After you configure dependencies, verify that they are correct to ensure tasks run as expected:

 • Preview dependencies: Verify that the dependencies are correct to prevent task scheduling delays caused by unexpected dependencies.